dhleong/ps4-waker/README.md

 Options:
-  --bind | -b <ip>             Bind to a specific network adapter IP, if you have multiple --credentials | -c <file>    Specify credentials file --device | -d <ip>           Specify IP address of a specific PS4 --failfast                   Don't request credentials if none
+  --bind | -b <ip>             Bind to a specific network adapter IP, if you have multiple --bind-port | -p <port>      Bind on a specific port, if you need to route specifically --credentials | -c <file>    Specify credentials file --device | -d <ip>           Specify IP address of a specific PS4 --failfast                   Don't request credentials if none